YoWASP/sphinxcontrib-wavedrom/README.md

 Usage
 -----

 This extension provides only one directive, `wavedrom`.
-Its argument is the base name, without extension, of the generated image file (in `<output directory>/_images/`; which must be unique in the entire document tree), and its contents is the raw WaveJSON file that can be copied to or from the editor.
+Its argument is the base name, without extension, of the generated image file (in `<output directory>/<document directory>/_images/`; which must be unique for that document directory), and its contents is the raw WaveJSON file that can be copied to or from the editor.
 For example:

 ```rst
 .. wavedrom:: clk_and_data